hrbrmstr/bitbar/README.md

 Open the application and choose the directory you want to be your plugins directory.
 This is where your menubar scripts will go.
-(I use `~/Library/Application Support/BitBar/Plugins` but you can pick any directory; just make sure it isn’t one with a gazillion files as that impacts BitBar’s performance).
+(I use `~/Library/BitBar/Plugins` but you can pick any directory; just make sure it isn’t one with a gazillion files as that impacts BitBar’s performance).

 ## What’s Inside The Tin

 The following functions are implemented:

   - `add_entry`: Add an entry to the menu
+  - `b64_image`: Return a base64 encoded string of an image (local filesystem or URL)
   - `bitbar_plugins_dir`: BitBar plugins directory
   - `new_bitbar_script`: Helper to get started with a new BitBar bitbar script
+  - `open_bitbar_dir`: Open BitBar Plugins Directory in the Finder
+  - `r_logo_small`: Images that come with the package

+There are also two RStudio Addins, one with a GUI for entering in the script metadata & starting a new BitBar {bitbar} script and one for opening up the BitBar plugins directory in the Finder.

 ## Installation